 - A Shrug of God has also hinted that the Zashiki Warashi from ×××HOLiC may not necessarily be either male or female, playing off old portrayals of the spirits in mythology and artwork, where their gender was often unclear.

-- No Ending: Quite well known (and well critcised too) for open ended and unresolved closures.
+- No Ending: Quite well known (and well criticized too) for open ended and unresolved closures.
 Some works fared even worse and were left incomplete.

 - Only Six Faces: They are masters of this trope.